 Region 4 has 63 Fishing Access Sites, 133 lakes and reservoirs totaling over 61,000 acres; 3,700 miles of fishable running water; 2 managed recreation corridors - the Smith & Missouri Rivers; and 17 reservoirs with over 5,000 acre-feet of storage capacity.

 Region 4 has 8 Wildlife Management Areas with a total of 94,238 acres.
 The Region contains the "Rocky Mountain East Front" one of the richest wildlife areas in the U.S. Region 4 monitors four Conservation Easements: Bay Ranch, Paul & Helen Edwards, Harris Land & Cattle, and the Lewis & Clark Heritage Greenway.

 In 2004, Region 4 had 116 Block Management Areas (199 contracts) with 984,977 private acres and 441,456 public acres.
 1,426,433 acres in Block Management supported 62,730 hunters (about 91,000 hunter days).

 The Region 4 Parks Division operates 5 State Parks: Ackley Lake, First Peoples Buffalo Jump, Giant Springs/Heritage - with Sulphur Springs addition, Sluice Boxes, and Tower Rock.
 Region 4 also runs the 61 miles Smith River Float Program and the Missouri Corridor Recreation Program.

 Recent Region 4 News

-Fish, Wildlife and Parks seeks public comment on a draft environmental assessment on a proposed trail on the Blackleaf Wildlife Management Area west of Bynum on the Rocky Mountain Front.
+Fish, Wildlife and Parks has decided not to build a non-motorized access trail on the Blackleaf Wildlife Management Area west of Bynum on the Rocky Mountain Front.